-- Control objectives at the unit level should be addressed in the fast time scale, using the large flowrates of the internal material streams, u^l, as manipulated inputs. - The control of the network wide objectives (such as product purity and production rate), should be undertaken in the intermediate time scale, using the flowrates u^s of the material streams outside the recycle loop as manipulated inputs - The impurity levels in the network should be regulated using the flowrate u_p of the purge stream, over a long time horizon (slow time scale)
+• Control objectives at the unit level should be addressed in the fast time scale, using the large flow rates of the internal material streams \mathbf{u}^l , as manipulated inputs.

+• The control of the network wide objectives (such as product purity and production rate), should be undertaken in the intermediate time scale, using the flow rates \mathbf{u}^s of the material streams outside the recycle loop as manipulated inputs.

+• The impurity levels in the network should be regulated using the flow rate u_p of the purge stream, over a long time horizon (slow time scale).

-In the following section, we demonstrate how these results, along with the concept of self-optimizing control reviewed above, can be successfully fused in a control design procedure that accounts for both economic optimality and dynamic performance.
+In the following section, we demonstrate how these results, along with the concept of self-optimizing control reviewed earlier, can be successfully fused in a control design procedure that accounts for both economic optimality and dynamic performance.